The secret to being a superhero CIO? A kickass sidekick

 That's because the CIO job has gotten a lot more complex over the past decade, notes Greg Layok, senior director at West Monroe Partners, a business and technology consultancy.

-"There's the CIO's role as a pure executive, helping to run the business along with the other CxOs," he says.
+Today's CIOs focus less on tactical technology and more on strategic business initiatives, he says.
+At the same time, though, they're still responsible for keeping the servers humming in a tech landscape that changes almost daily, with traditional silos being torn down and technology embedded throughout the organization."There's the CIO's role as a pure executive, helping to run the business along with the other CxOs," he says.
 "Then there are the changes within IT itself, with titles breaking down and people collaborating across different functions.
 Having a No. 2 who can help with that, while the CIO squares off with all the other executives, is what mature organizations need."

 But all lieutenants don't bring the same talents or fill the same roles.
 The best deputies fall into one of three basic categories, the natural successor, the wise counsel and the ultimate assistant — epitomized by iconic figures from science fiction and fantasy: Commander William Riker, Tyrion Lannister, and Virginia "Pepper" Potts.